mworks/mworks/README.markdown

-Information about the MW Core Framework will go here.
+Information about the MonkeyWorks Core Framework will go here.